 The OpenAccess API is a C++ program interface to IC design data.
 The associated reference database is a technology donation from Cadence Design Systems, who is also a member of the OpenAccess Coalition.
 The API and the reference implementation provide a high performance, high capacity electronic design database with architecture designed for integration and fast application development.
 Access to the reference database source code is provided to allow companies and academic institutions to contribute to future database enhancements and add proprietary extensions.
-The database can, in principle, be used in production environments where software maintenance is critical.
+Cadence Design Systems is planning to migrate all of its tools to the OpenAccess database by the end of 2003.
+Bridges to proprietary design databases used at Synopsys and IBM are currently under development by those companies and third-party vendors.